jappeace/jappeaceApplication/content/failing-in-haskell.md

 ```
 throwDivide works quite similarly as in the previous example but now
 it works with any transformer stack based on `IO.
+This works because we pretend the ExceptT exists at the call site,
+which makes it come true.
+But that idea was explained thoroughly the previous [blog post]({filename}/mtl.md).

 # Anti patterns
-Now I'll cover several anti patterns I've seen and discuss what to do differently.
+Now I'll cover several anti patterns
+I've seen.
+I'll discuss what to do differently when
+someone wants to write these.
 Keep in mind some of these are in the wild,
 for example [aeson](https://hackage.haskell.org/package/aeson-2.0.3.0/docs/Data-Aeson.html#v:eitherDecode)
 famously exposes a `String` for errors,
 which is problematic for a library as I'll discuss right now.

 ## Text in left branch of Either

-For example both of these would contain text in the left branch:
+Both of these would contain text in the left branch:
 ```haskell
 y :: Either Text a
 x :: Either String a